Stir-up Sunday Christmas pudding and cake recipes

 Ageing and feeding

 It's not necessary to feed Christmas pudding as it will already be rich, with the fruits soaked in booze and the pudding doused again before setting alight.
-For Nigella, suet and steam is enough to keep it moist.

 The best way to light your pudding